timescale/docs/api/run_job.md

 <highlight type="tip">
 Any background worker job can be run in the foreground when executed with `run_job`.
-This can be useful to debug problems when combined with increased log level.
+You can use this with an increased log level to help debug problems.
 </highlight>

 #### Required Arguments [](run_job-required-arguments)